Sonyia Richardson, Ph.D., M.S.W., L.C.S.

 Addressing Suicide among Diverse Adolescent Girls with Community-Engaged Intervention Development

-This lecture will highlight the importance of an intersectional lens for examining data to inform innovative intervention development and collaborating with the community in solving complex problems.
+This lecture highlighted the importance of an intersectional lens for examining data to inform innovative intervention development and collaborating with the community in solving complex problems.

 Fall 2022 Workshop Co-Sponsored by the HHS Office of Research